kada2004/Modern_OLTP_OLAP_Data_Project/README.md

   error message <pre> ```Writing batch 0 to Azure Blob Failed to write batch 0 to Azure Blob: An error occurred while calling o361.parquet. : org.apache.spark.SparkException: Job aborted.  at org.apache.spark.sql.execution.datasources.FileFormatWriter$.write(FileFormatWriter.scala:198)  at org.apache.spark.sql.execution.datasources.InsertIntoHadoopFsRelationCommand.run(InsertIntoHadoopFsRelationCommand.scala:159)  at org.apache.spark.sql.execution.command.DataWritingCommandExec.sideEffectResult$lzycompute(commands.scala:104)  at org.apache.spark.sql.execution.command.DataWritingCommandExec.sideEffectResult(commands.scala:102)  at org.apache.spark.sql.execution.command.DataWritingCommandExec.doExecute(commands.scala:122)``` </pre>
    Solution:
    To solve this, I upgraded spark image from version 2 to version 3.
 This allowed me to use the use abfss:// scheme instead of old wasb:// scheme, which is better supported in Spark 3.
 After the upgrade Spark is writting to Azure Data Lake without any problem.
+   * Wasb://  stand for Windows Azure Storage Blob a legacy Hadoop File System to interact with Azure Blob Storage and no support for hierarchical namespaces
+   * abfss:// Stand Azure Blob File System Secure a Modern scheme to  interact with Azure Blob Storage and more secure, supports hierarchical namespaces, and works properly with Spark 3 and Hadoop-compatible tools

  # PostreSQL set up
  PostgreSQL is hosted in Docker and is on the same network as rest of the service. pgAdmin also is configured in Docker to connect to PosgreSQL and visualize the data.
 The connection and passwords of pgAdmin and postgreSQL are stored in the `.env` file.
 PostgreSQL is exposed on port 5432 and pgAdmin is exposed on port 8080